ietf-teep/teep-over-http/draft-ietf-teep-otrp-over-http.md

 the server side) must themselves run inside a TEE.
 However, the transport for TEEP, along with the underlying TCP/IP stack, does not necessarily run inside a TEE.
-This split allows the set of highly trusted code to be kept as small as possible, including allowing code (e.g., TCP/IP) that only sees encrypted messages, to be kept out of the TEE.
+This split allows the set of highly trusted code to be kept as small as possible, including allowing code (e.g., TCP/IP or QUIC {{?I-D.ietf-quic-transport}}) that only sees encrypted messages, to be kept out of the TEE.

 The TEEP specification {{!I-D.ietf-teep-protocol}} (like its predecessors
 {{?I-D.ietf-teep-opentrustprotocol}} and {{GP-OTrP}}) describes the